Lynching of Keith Bowen

 Keith Bowen was an African-American man who was lynched near Aberdeen, Monroe County, Mississippi by a white mob on August 14, 1889.

 Discovery

-Bowen was found in the bedroom of a young white woman in the Lebanon community, about six miles south of Aberdeen and about nine miles from his place of employment, the farm of Charles Keith while other reports say Charles Moore.
+Bowen was found in the bedroom of a young white woman in the Lebanon community, about six miles south of Aberdeen and about nine miles from his place of employment, the farm of Charles Keith, while other reports say Charles Moore.
 After being discovered about 3:00 AM, Bowen fled but was hunted down by a posse in a field two to three miles away from the young woman's house, turning him over to a justice of the peace.

 Lynching

 He was then taken quietly from his captors and hanged.
 The entire neighborhood was alleged to have taken Bowen from the custody of others and hanged him on the public road near where the alleged assault occurred.

 Other county lynchings

-In 1914, Mayho Miller, an 18-year-old African-American boy, was lynched by a mob after an alleged assault.
+In 1914, Mayho Miller, an 18-year-old African-American man, was lynched by a mob after an alleged assault.

-In 1922 an 18-year-old African-American man, William Baker was lynched in Aberdeen, Monroe County, Mississippi by a white mob on March 8.
+In 1922, an 18-year-old African-American man, William Baker was lynched in Aberdeen, Monroe County, Mississippi by a white mob on March 8.
 According to the United States Senate Committee on the Judiciary it was the 14th of 61 lynchings during 1922 in the United States.